msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/hana/acquire-media.md

 1. Click the `T` icon above the table to download a file containing the URL hardlinks for the download basket and save to your workstation <sup>1</sup>.
 1. From your workstation:
    1. Run SAP Download Manager and login to access your SAP Download Basket;
-   1. Set download directory to Stack Download Directory created in Phase 1b, step 1;
+   1. Set download directory to the Stack Download Directory created at the start of this document in "Process" step 1;
    1. Download all files into empty DIR on workstation.

 **_Note:_**